Green function in metric measure spaces: Preliminaries

 \item For every Lipschitz function $f\:X\to \R$ and every $\alpha\in I$ there exists an $L^\infty$-map $Df^\al\:X\to \R^{N(\al)}$ such that for $\mu$-a.e.\ $x\in U_\alpha$ we have

 \end{enumerate} \end{defn}

 The following result by Cheeger \cite{Che99} provides measurable differentiable structures for fairly general spaces.

-\begin{thm}[Cheeger] If $(X,d,\mu)$ is a metric measure space that is doubling and supports a $ p$-Poincar\'e inequality for some $p\ge 1$, then it admits a measurable differentiable structure with dimension bounded above by a constant only depending on the data. \end{thm} According to a result by Cheeger \cite{Che99}, if $(X,d,\mu)$ is doubling and admits a $ p$-Poincar\'e inequality, then the space acquires a measurable differentiable structure and for every $u\in N^{1,p}(X,\mu)$ one can define almost everywhere a gradient $x\mapsto Du(x) \in \R^N$, whose length is comparable to the minimal upper gradient of $u$.
+\begin{thm}[Cheeger] If $(X,d,\mu)$ is a metric measure space that is doubling and supports a $ p$-Poincar\'e inequality for some $p\ge 1$, then it admits a measurable differentiable structure with dimension bounds depending only on $p$, and the constants in the doubling condition and the Poincar\'e inequality. \end{thm} Cheeger's result yields a finite-dimensional vector bundle $T^* X$, and to each Lip\-schitz function $f\:X\to \R$ one can associate a $L^\infty$-section {$Df=\sum_\al Df^\al\chi_{U_\al}$} of this bundle.
+Cheeger proved that the $Df$ has (Euclidean) length $| D f|$ comparable to the minimal upper gradient $g_f$, i.e. there exists a constant $C>0$ depending only on the doubling and Poincar\'e constants such that for all Lipschitz functions $f$, one has

-This theorem yields a finite-dimensional vector bundle $T^* X$, and to each Lip\-schitz function $f\:X\to \R$ one can associate a $L^\infty$-section {$Df=\sum_\al Df^\al\chi_{U_\al}$} of this bundle.
-Cheeger proved that the $Df$ has (Euclidean) length $| D f|$ comparable to the minimal upper gradient $\rho_f$, i.e. there exists a constant $C>0$ depending only on the doubling and Poincar\'e constants such that for all Lipschitz functions $f$, one has
+{More precisely, Cheeger showed that there exists a norm for $\|Du\|$ such that $\|Df\|=g_u$, but this norm is not necessarily generated by an inner product.
+If the norm is generated by an inner product, we have equality above.
+Otherwise, one can choose a norm $|\cdot|$ generated by the inner product and bi-Lipschitz equivalent to $\|\cdot \|$ to obtain \eqref{comparable}.} For alternative expositions and recent developments of the results \cite{Che99} see \cite{Ke04, KM16,B15,B20,BL} and references therein.